jeremiahsnapp/dev-lxc/README.md

 #### Run arbitrary commands in each server

-After modifying the chef-server.rb you could use the run_command subcommand to tell the backend and frontend servers to run `chef-server-ctl reconfigure`.
+After modifying the chef-server.rb you could use the run-command subcommand to tell the backend and frontend servers to run `chef-server-ctl reconfigure`.

 ```
-dev-lxc run_command chef 'chef-server-ctl reconfigure'
+dev-lxc run-command chef 'chef-server-ctl reconfigure'
 ```

 #### Make a snapshot of the servers